dairelad/dairelad/README.md

-- 🔬 Working in Cyber Threat Intelligence - Collection & Processing
+- 🔬 Work as a Cyber Security Engineer
+- 🌱 Net+, Sec+ Certified.
+Currently studying for the Linux+
+- 🎓 BEng, MSc in Software Development
 - ⚡️ Looking to collaborate on some CTI projects over the course of the next year
-- 🎓 BEng, MSc in Software Development
 - 👉 Read about some of my projects [here](https://daire-curran.000webhostapp.com/)
-- 🌱 Currently studying for Net+ and Sec+

 <!--